 “It was a pleasure for us to host Rev. J. Dana Trent as the keynote speaker for the September meeting of The Woman’s Club of Raleigh.
 While we all would have preferred to meet in person, Dana graciously joined our Zoom meeting and helped us navigate through our first virtual meeting!
 Her topic was “Coping During a Pandemic” and I assure you her message was well received.
 Dana exudes compassion, both in her presentations as well as in her books.
 I am delighted to recommend her for many topics including anxiety, grief, meditation and other spiritual topics.” –Pam Somers, Women’s Club of Raleigh

-While Dana serves as full-time faculty for Wake Tech, she is available to keynote, speak, and teach for your conference, faith community, college/university, or retreat.
+While Dana serves as full-time faculty for Wake Tech, she is an industry expert available to keynote, speak, and teach virtually for your corporation, organization, conference, faith gathering, college/university, or retreat.

 Dana’s keynote, workshop, and retreat topics include:

 - Coping with a Pandemic: Empathetic, practical, and accessible tools for dealing with on-going stress, isolation, loss, and suffering amid COVID-19.

 - Death, Dying, and Grief: Conducting honest conversations surrounding end-of-life care and legal planning, grief support and resources, and theological rituals for dying and grief

 - Meditation and Mindfulness: Practical steps for establishing a meditation practice, contemplative practices in early church history, meditation practices and modern culture

 - Sabbath: Theological and practical steps for establishing a congregational, family, and individual sabbath practice of rest, worship, and community.
 Dana’s keynotes and retreats include her expertise on the scriptural basis Judeo-Christian history of sabbath, as well as its intersection with American culture and economics